glee/glee/README.markdown

 gleeBox takes a keyboard-centric approach to navigating the web and provides alternatives to actions that are traditionally performed via the mouse.
 It is mostly meant for keyboard and command line lovers.

-See screencasts and more at [http://thegleebox.com](http://thegleebox.com).
+Screencasts and more at [http://thegleebox.com](http://thegleebox.com).

 Installation
 -------------